 Results happen faster than you think

-Of course you’re dedicated to your weightlifting - but contrary to often popular belief, you don’t need to be at the gym for two hours every single day.
+Of course you’re dedicated to your weightlifting - but contrary to popular belief, you don’t need to be at the gym for two hours every single day.
 Which is, frankly, great news for your social life.

 While the sweat and exhaustion that come from daily intense workouts is satisfying, lifting for too long can actually be counterproductive as it means that the weights you’re lifting probably aren’t heavy enough.
 To train effectively, you have to place your muscles under stress and cause fatigue, which results in muscle growth.
 If your weights are too light, you won’t stimulate this process.